syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 {% highlight VB %}

-' Create an instance of XPtoolbar
+' Create an instance of XPToolbar

 Dim xpToolBar1 As New XPToolBar()

-' Create instance of XPtoolbar items
+' Create instance of XPToolbar items
 Dim parentBarItem1 As New ParentBarItem()
 Dim staticBarItem1 As New StaticBarItem()
 Dim textBoxBarItem1 As New TextBoxBarItem()